 Be aware that people rarely ingest free fructose in these quantities without also eating/drinking glucose right along with it.
 However, for the purposes of quickly inducing metabolic derangement, this diet is more than adequate.

 Now I would be somewhat derelict in my blogging duties if I didn’t comment on the composition of fat used in this formula.
 While it only comprises 4.5% of total grams, fatty acids probably had some effect on liver function and the markers seen in these metabolically challenged fructose fiends.

-Assuming a fatty acid profile for the 25 grams of corn oil of 59% polyunsaturated fat (58% omega 6), 28% monounsaturated fat and 13% saturated fat and for the 20 grams of lard of 27% polyunsaturated fat, 39% monounsaturated fat and 34% saturated fat, we arrive at the following fatty acid profile: 20.15 grams polyunsaturated fat, 14.80 grams monounsaturated fat, and 10.05 grams saturated fat.
-Of the three fatty acid types, polyunsaturates would contribute the most to endotoxemia, liver inflammation and lipid peroxidation.
+Assuming a fatty acid profile for the 25 grams of corn oil as 59% polyunsaturated fat (58% omega 6), 28% monounsaturated fat and 13% saturated fat and for the 20 grams of lard as 27% polyunsaturated fat, 39% monounsaturated fat and 34% saturated fat, we arrive at the following fatty acid profile: 20.15 grams polyunsaturated fat, 14.80 grams monounsaturated fat and 10.05 grams saturated fat.
+Of the three fatty acids, polyunsaturates would contribute the most to endotoxemia, liver inflammation and lipid peroxidation.
 Just thought I’d point that out.